corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-flows.md

     * `JsonMarshallingService`
     * `PersistenceService`
 4. Add the `@Suspendable` annotation.
-5. Encapsulate the `FlowLogic` into a call method that returns the `SignedTransactionDigest`.
+5. Encapsulate the flow implementation into a call method that returns the `SignedTransactionDigest`.
 6. Parse these parameters and add exceptions for when these parameters are incorrect or not present:
     * `voucherID`
     * `holder`